neelsmith/greeklang/fst/dev/notes/design.md

 ## Testing

+### Test JVM classes

+- tested using JUnit 4 for unit tests

+### Testing FST system

 - all transducers are individually compiled and unit tested
 - similarly, "piplelines" of transducers are  compiled and tested for integration

+### Testing data contents of a complete FST for morphology

+1. Compile your `morphology.a` transducer
+2. Place wordlists in `testdata/wordlists`
+3. Run gradle task

 ## extratags